ajin9446/DNS-RECON-SCRIPT/README.md

 # DNS RECON SCRIPT

-It will collects all DNS informations like A,MX,AAAA,TXT,CNAME
+It will collects all DNS records like A,MX,AAAA,TXT,CNAME

 # INITIATION
 $ chmod 755 new.sh